oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * TypeName MUST NOT be a JADN type.
 * BaseType MUST be a JADN type.
-* If BaseType is a Simple type, ArrayOf, or MapOf, the Fields element MUST be empty:
+* If BaseType is a Primitive type, ArrayOf, or MapOf, the Fields element MUST be empty:
 ```
         [TypeName, BaseType, [TypeOption, ...], TypeDescription, []]
 ```